-Please note that the law-breakers are not entitled to legal or consular assistance.
-Therefore if you happen to break a law out of ignorance, you cannot appeal to your embassy for help.
+In Dubai, the law-breakers are not entitled to legal or consular assistance.
+Therefore, if you happen to break a law out of ignorance, you cannot appeal to your embassy for help.
 You could be incarcerated for months at a time before anything happens.
 Be careful not to carry any recreational drugs even in your pockets.

 Visa and Immigration in Dubai

 Contact your travel agency to find out if you are qualified to obtain a tourist visa upon entry into Dubai.
 You can obtain a list of countries whose residents are allowed 30 to 90 days visa upon arrival.
 The visa process is fairly straightforward as per Dubai’s immigration rules.
 You can download the tourist visa application, fill it up and submit it to the immigration authorities along with listed documents for visa stamping.
 Unless there are peculiar circumstances that prevent stamping, your visa formalities should go through easily.
 Note that your luggage will be checked thoroughly by customs when you arrive!
 Furthermore, Immigration formalities will not be completed until customs is satisfied that you’re not bringing drugs, alcohol, sex toys, porno magazines or CDs into the country.
 In addition, Customs may also look through the contents of your laptop, tablet or smartphone for pornographic material.